+Flexibility You can take all of your pension fund as a lump sum or take your fund in stages over a number of years.
+An annuity or drawdown pension can be purchased with any of the pension funds (or you can withdraw the funds as UFPLS and utilise them in any way you see fit).
 You can elect to take any uncrystallised pension funds by any of the other options covered in this guide.
 Your uncrystallised pension funds continue to be invested, thus providing you with the possibility of higher future income.
 This depends largely on how much you take out of the pension fund and future investment returns achieved on the residual fund.
 You will be able to change the shape of your retirement income to reflect your personal circumstances in the future.
 Should your health deteriorate, it may be possible to achieve a better annuity rate (i.e. higher income) in future.
 It's also possible to postpone the choice of whether to include any survivor's pensions until a lifetime annuity is purchased - this could be valuable for someone whose spouse is in poor health.
-Taxation You will receive the first 25% of all withdrawals tax-free and the remainder will be taxed at your marginal rate(s) of tax.
-You will not receive all of your tax-free cash as a lump sum at outset, if you are accessing your pension fund gradually over time and using the cash to supplement your income.
+Taxation You will receive the first 25% of all withdrawals tax free and the remainder will be taxed at your marginal rate(s) of tax.
+You will not receive all of the tax free element of your fund as a lump sum at outset, if you are accessing your pension fund gradually over time and using the cash to supplement your income.
 You can structure your income to mitigate liability to personal income tax.
-By reducing your withdrawal in some years you may be able to avoid a higher rate tax liability.
-Transfers & withdrawals The first 25% of any lump sum is tax-free and you will be taxed at your marginal rate(s) on the remainder.
+By reducing your withdrawals in some years, you may be able to avoid a higher rate tax liability.
+Transfers & withdrawals The first 25% of any lump sum is tax free and you will be taxed at your marginal rate(s) on the remainder.
 You can take all or part of your pension fund at any time.
 Availability Some products will not be able to support UFPLS and you may need to transfer your pension fund before being able to withdraw your funds.
 Long term care Any uncrystallised segments will be taken into consideration should you require long term care in the future.
 If you have withdrawn all of your pension fund and it's in a bank account or other savings vehicle it may also be taken into account.
-Treatment after death Any pension funds that are still uncrystallised on your death (i.e remain in your pension plan untouched) can be paid to your beneficiaries as a lump sum, used to provide an annuity income or moved into drawdown to be drawn on as and when required.
-Funds withdrawn as a lump sum or as annuity or drawdown income will be tax-free if you died before age 75 and on death after age 75, will be taxed on the recipients at their marginal tax rate(s).
+Treatment after death Any pension funds that are still uncrystallised on your death (i.e. remain in your pension plan untouched) can, subject to the terms of your plan, be paid to your beneficiaries as a lump sum, used to provide an annuity income or moved into drawdown to be drawn on as and when required.
+Funds withdrawn as a lump sum or as annuity or drawdown income will be tax free if you died before age 75 and on death after age 75, will be taxed on the recipients at their marginal tax rate(s).
 If you take the UFPLS and do not spend it, it will be included in your estate and be assessable for inheritance tax.
 Type of charges There may be ongoing charges for any uncrystallised segments.
 Future planning issues If your health / circumstances change, you can move any uncrystallised segments into drawdown and or / purchase an annuity.